AnhGeek/esp8266-relay/README.md

 # esp8266-relay
 Esp8266 project to control 4 relays in Normally Open mode.
-It inherit from this [project](https://github.com/lauroro/esp8266-relay).
+It inherited from this [project](https://github.com/lauroro/esp8266-relay).
 This is an alternative ESP8266 firmware for the relay board made by LCTech-inc.

 # The board